lake-wg/authz/draft-selander-ace-ake-authz.md

 # Assumptions

-## Device (U)
+## Device (U) {#device}

 U takes the role as EDHOC Initiator with authentication credential CRED_I.
 CRED_I may for example be an X.509 certificate or a CBOR Web Token (CWT, {{RFC8392}}).
 For identification to W, U is provisioned with an identifier ID_U, from which W shall be able to retrieve CRED_I.
-ID_U may for example be a reference to a certificate, or an identifier from a separate name space.
+ID_U is for example a reference to the device authentication credential, or an identifier from a separate name space.

 U is also provisioned with information about W: